-A drooping eyelid caused by excess skin or hooding of the eyelid, ptosis (levator muscle problem), or heaviness of the eyebrow, can not only make you feel less attractive, but can also impede your vision.
+Eyelid drooping can be caused by excess skin or hooding of the eyelid, ptosis (levator muscle problem), or heaviness of the eyebrow.
+No matter the cause, drooping eyelids can make you feel less attractive and even impede your vision.
 The condition affects both men and women.

-What to expect.
 During surgery, you will have either oral or intravenous sedation.
 After the local anesthetic is in place, you will not feel pain or unpleasant sensations.
-You may be aware of pressure, some movement, and gentle tugging.
+You may be aware of pressure, some movement, and a gentle tugging.
 You will not be able to “see” the surgery as it takes place.
 After the procedure is complete, you will be able to open your eyes and will likely sense a greater field of vision.
 Your eyelids will feel tight, but you will be able to open and close them.

 It is wise to allow at least a week or two of healing time before getting back to an active lifestyle.
 Detailed instructions are provided prior to surgery.
 For the first two days, cold compresses while you are awake will help dissipate the swelling and bruising.
 Antibiotic ointment applied to the incisions helps dissolve some sutures, prevents infection, and soothes inflammation.
 (Note: The ointment may temporarily blur your vision by getting into the tear film.)
 Most patients have a tight feeling in the eyelids for a few weeks.
-This is normal and resolves usually by eight weeks.
+The tightness is normal and usually resolves by eight weeks.